 I gave out a big scream and beared down with a huge contraction and felt a gush of water come out and then with the next contraction, I reached down and felt his head.
 The excitement that I felt was indescribable.
 He did come down.
 He was going to come out!

 I wanted to slow the labor down now at this point.
 I knew that I would see him soon and was no longer ready to be done with my pregnancy.
 My last labor and birth.

-I am squatting and I reach down again and felt his head, such a comforting feeling, being able to touch my baby for the first time.
-I have this memory etched in my brain from my last 3 labors, cupping the crown of their little heads in the palm of my hand, as they make their way into the world.
+Squatting and reaching down again, I felt his head.
+It was such a comforting feeling being able to touch my baby for the first time.
+This memory is etched in my brain from my last 3 labors, cupping the crown of their little heads in the palm of my hand, as they make their way into the world.

 I flip over, because I wanted pictures of him being born.
 I bear down again and his head starts to come.
 About 3 more waves and out is his head- so much excitement around, and I want to wait awhile longer to push the rest of him out, but my body has different plans.
 I give another push and he falls out in one swift motion as I catch him.

 Tammy calls out that he is in the caul and I notice his nuchal cord.
 After about a minute, I bring him up into the world, out of the water.
 I recall yelling at Matt to not touch him, being a mama bear guarding her cub -as he wanted to remove the cord from his neck.
 I yell to go get B, as I notice she isn’t there to see her baby brother.